Borck/Rainmeter-Simple-HiDPI-Aware/README.md

 ## Feedback

 I would appreciate any feedback.
-If you have any issues, feel free to [open a ticket](https://github.com/Borck/Rainmeter-Simple-HiDPI-Aware/issues).
+If you have any issue, feel free to [file a ticket](https://github.com/Borck/Rainmeter-Simple-HiDPI-Aware/issues).